South Island surface volcanism: Geology

 Around 40 million years ago the undersea sedimentary basin in what is now eastern north Otago had basaltic activity and in due course with uplift the layered volcanics on present land tended to resist erosion so are now the surface deposits of what is termed the Waiareka-Deborah volcanic field.
 There are known to be many still undersea basaltic volcanics off the east coast such as the Maahunui volcanic field but ages are not assigned to most which are likely to be in the range 40 to 10 million years ago.
-The Maahunui volcanic field terminated activity 11 million years ago and is potentially associated with the similar timing Banks Volcanco.
+The Maahunui volcanic field terminated activity 11 million years ago and is potentially associated with the similar timing Banks Volcano.